Conway: A 'double standard' to ask about husband's anti-Trump tweets

 "By definition, spouses have a difference of opinion when one is, I don't know, draining the joint bank account to support things maybe the other disagrees with," she said.
 "This is a fascinating, cross-the-Rubicon moment and I will leave it at that."

-Conway added that Bash's prompt "was meant to harass and embarrass."
+Conway added that Bash's prompt "was meant to harass and embarrass" and suggested that she wouldn't have been asked that question if she were a man.

+"I would ask you that if you were a man and your wife ... a thousand percent I would," Bash responded.
+"It's not about that.
+It's about questioning -- publicly questioning what you are doing for a living and with regard to your boss."

 "There are other family members of people who work at the White House who certainly don't support the President privately and publicly," Conway said.